 Include dividends from equity securities (stocks), and interest income from debt securities and notes and loans receivable, other than program-related investments.
 Include amounts received from payments on securities loans, as defined in section 512(a)(5).

-Include gross rental income received during the year from investment property (other than program-related investments reported on line 2).
+Include gross rental income received during the year from investment property and any other real property rented by the organization (other than program-related investments reported on line 2).

 Include, for example, the organization’s share of investment income from a joint venture, limited liability company, or other entity treated as a partnership for federal tax purposes.
 Also include royalties received by the organization from licensing the ongoing use of its property to others (other than royalties generated as part of the organization's exempt function, such as royalties received from a publisher for an educational work authored by the organization, which should be reported on line 2 as program service revenue).
 Typically royalties are received for the use of intellectual property, (copyrights, patents, and trademarks).
 Royalties also include payments to the owner of property for the right to exploit natural resources on the property, such as oil, natural gas, or minerals.

-Do not deduct investment management fees from the amount of investment income reported on this line, but report these fees on Part I, line 13.
+Do not deduct investment management fees from the amount of investment income reported on this line, but report these fees on line 13.